-A spokesperson for the Bishops’ Conference of England and Wales:
+A spokesperson for the Catholic Bishops’ Conference of England and Wales:

 “Following today’s decision by the parents of Charlie Gard, the Bishops of England and Wales express their deepest sympathy and compassion for them and for their son.